ktdreyer/txkoji/README.rst

 Access Koji's XML-RPC API asynchronously (non-blocking) using the Twisted framework.

-For now this supports unauthenticated access or the GSSAPI login method.
+This supports the GSSAPI or Client SSL login methods.

 Simple Example: Fetching a user's name
 --------------------------------------